selimanac/defold-daabbcc/README.md

 ## Usage in Defold Engine

-You can use this native extension by calling 'daabbcc' directly.
+You can use this native extension by using 'daabbcc' directly.

 ### Creating a new AABB Tree